some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

 Using the previously specified header format, different entries and messages consisting of one or more entries can be built.
-The specific entries and there header layouts are explained in the following sections.
+The specific entries and their header layouts are explained in the following sections.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_256